avaframe/AvaFrame/docs/moduleLog2Report.rst

 * Title
 * Simulation name
 * List of parameters and respective values
-* if key: *Release area* is provided - table with columns for each parameter
+* *Release area* - table with columns for each parameter
-* if key: *Entrainment area* is provided - table with columns for each parameter
+* *Entrainment area*  - table with columns for each parameter
-* if key: *Resistance area* is provided - table with columns for each parameter
+* *Resistance area* - table with columns for each parameter
-* if key: *images* is provided - images are plotted
+* *images* - images with title
-* if key: *text* is provided - text is plotted under Additional info
+* *text* - text is plotted under Additional info

 Input
 -----

-As input, a path variable and a python inputDictionary is required, optionally you can provide a plotDictionary, including with title and absolute paths to the images you want to be included.
+As input, a path variable and a python inputDictionary is required, optionally you can provide a plotDictionary, including title and the absolute paths to the image you want to be included.
-For the inputDictionary, the following options for keys are turned into blocks:
+For the inputDictionary, there are the following options for keys to be turned into blocks:

 * 'headerLine' - title of the report
 * 'simName' - name of the simulation